-Note: these above courses are co-requisites, you will need to register for all 3 courses.
+Note: the above courses are co-requisites.
+You will need to register for all three courses.

 Upon successful completion, students will be prepared to become a Registered Yoga Teacher through Yoga Alliance.

-Employment of fitness trainers and instructors is expected to grow 24 percent through 2020, much faster than the average for all occupations.
-Yoga instructor jobs can be found in gyms, fitness or recreation centers, country clubs, hospitals, universities, and clients' homes in addition to specialized yoga and Pilates studios.
-Fitness trainers and instructors in Maryland earn an average annual salary of approximately $19,500.
+Employment of fitness trainers and instructors is expected to grow 14% through 2027.
+Yoga instructor jobs can be found in gyms, fitness or recreation centers, country clubs, hospitals, universities and clients' homes in addition to specialized yoga and Pilates studios.
+Fitness trainers and instructors in Maryland currently earn a median annual salary of approximately $35,000.

-Student must be at least 16 years old.
+Student must be at least 16.
 Two years of yoga practice recommended but not required.